coder/coder/docs/admin/provisioners.md

 The provisioner daemon must authenticate with your Coder deployment.

-Set a [provisioner daemon PSK](../cli/server.md#--provisioner-daemon-psk) on the Coder server and start the provisioner with `coder provisionerd start --psk <your-psk>`.
+Set a [provisioner daemon pre-shared key (PSK)](../cli/server.md#--provisioner-daemon-psk) on the Coder server and start the provisioner with
+`coder provisionerd start --psk <your-psk>`.
 If you are [installing with Helm](../install/kubernetes#install-coder-with-helm), see the [Helm example](#example-running-an-external-provisioner-with-helm) below.